 For anyone new to my blog, Welcome and let me fill you in!
 And to all of you reading, thank you for your interest in my excerpted life.
 I’m humbled by over 2300 views since September and readers who have stumbled upon my words from all over the world—Romania, the United Kingdom, Ireland, India, Indonesia, Russia, China, Malaysia, Australia, Japan, Ukraine, Cameroon, Moldova, Vietnam, Indonesia, Canada, and the good ol’ USA.
 I see you, like the homeless man saw me.
 And like him, I pass the torch of his message to you in hopes you keep the fire alive and pass it forward.
 I wish I knew his name.
 If I see him again, I’ll let him know he is making a difference from the streets of Houston.

+On August 27, we evacuated to the pet-friendly La Quinta when the flood waters of Hurricane Harvey invaded our Houston home, and well, rebuilding takes time.
+And—so does mold remediation.
+These past five months, after many-a-bleach treatment, four mold tests, removing all remaining items from the house, including all cabinets, the bathtub, and the shower, knocking out more walls and the ceiling in places, cleaning the air ducts, pouring a new concrete subfloor throughout the house, and painting all studs within the exposed walls with a mold barrier—WE PASSED OUR MOLD INSPECTION!!!
 In five months’ time, I’ve watched my androgynously short hair grow less androgynous and my over-sized ass shrink in size in the mirror before my eyes.
 Growing and shrinking takes time, and you know what else takes time?
 Settling with our insurance company.
 Soon after the flood, our insurance adjuster had flown in from the east coast to assist with the influx of claims in Houston.
-He inspected our home when it still had floors and cabinets and bathroom fixtures, all of which ended up on the curb after his visit.
+He inspected our home when it still had floors and cabinets and bathroom fixtures, all of which ended up curbside in a moldy mass after his visit.
 Early on our insurance company shot us a ridiculously low-ball number to settle, and we hired Kelly, an experienced public adjuster to help us battle Lloyd’s of London, who holds our flood insurance policy.
 We compiled a massive itemized list of our losses and tracked down proof of purchases where we could.
 Lloyd’s countered again with a number twice as high as the first number, but still less than the cost to cover our damages, so we requested to have another adjuster come out to the house.
 A little over a week ago, that meeting happened with Kody, Kelly, and the new Lloyd’s guy.
 Kody told me later, “I just kept my mouth shut and let Kelly take care of it, but it went really well.
 This guy was local, so he knows what people have been through and sees it all the time.
 He feels it.
 Our first adjuster mis-diagrammed the house, and this guy found other mistakes and agreed with a lot of what Kelly said.
 He said they would let us know something as soon as possible.”

 Meanwhile, we wait and hope and proceed the best we can.
 Kody and I received an advance from our to-be-determined insurance settlement, and we have taken out an SBA loan for work to progress at home.
 New electrical—check.
 New plumbing—check.
 Insulation and drywall in progress.
 We selected Sherwin Williams colors and painted the outside of the house: the bricks Neutral Ground, the siding and garage door Dorian Gray, the trim Urbane Bronze, front door to be determined.
 From the street our home shouts, “Look!
 My people gave me a makeover, but I’m still mid-mod at heart.”
 We plan for new outdoor lighting and landscaping once construction is complete.
 Photos to come, but don’t hold your breath.
 Rebuilding takes time.
 Yet I see the light at the end of the tunnel and much excitement ahead.
 As I count down the days to our sixth month at the La Quinta and check off the days of the upcoming sixth week of the second semester, I look forward—to cooking in my own kitchen, to sleeping in my brand-new bed, to showering in my brand-new shower, to relaxing in an actual living room, oh, and to Spring Break.

-And about that 5?
-It represents what I would like to call my past tendency to obsess over the things I cannot control and my new intention to stay focused on the following five: Faith, Gratitude, Peace, Hope, and Joy.
+From the mouth of my dad, “You can choose your attitude.”
+From the mouth of a homeless man who reminded me again on a dark day, “Happiness is a choice.
+You can wake up each day and choose to be happy.”
+And about that 5, it represents what I would like to call my past tendency to obsess over the things I cannot control and my new intention to stay focused on the following five: Faith, Gratitude, Peace, Hope, and Joy.
 I choose all five, and I will continue to practice.